Enjoy this inside guide to unusual things to do in Germany, moving beyond the intoxicating mix of sweet gingerbread and beer.

 Sizzling sausages (some protected by law,) fairytale castles and snow-laden chalets with glühwein on tap take the chill off the history of the Berlin Wall and the shadows from the well documented World Wars.

-But what if you’re looking for more unusual things to do in Germany?
-Well, you’ve come to the right place, so you have.
+But those are the famous things.
+What if you’re looking for more unusual things to do in Germany?
+Well, you’ve come to the right place.